-The Musahar community is a Dalit community found throughout eastern Uttar Pradesh, southern Nepal, Bihar and Jharkhand.
-In Bihar, the word Musahar is said to be derived from the Bhojpuri mūs+ahar (literally rat eater), on account of their traditional occupation as rat catchers and many are still forced to do this work due to destitution and poverty.
-They are one of the most marginalised castes in India, even among Dalits.
+The Musahar community is a marginalized Dalit community spread across eastern Uttar Pradesh, southern Nepal, Bihar, and Jharkhand.
+In Bihar, they are known as rat eaters due to their traditional occupation as rat catchers, which many are still forced to do because of poverty and destitution.
+Even among Dalits, they are considered one of the most marginalized castes in India.

-Almost all Musahars live in rural areas, with a mere 3% living in the city.
-In the rural areas, Musahar are primarily bonded agricultural labourers, but often go without work for as much as eight months in a year.
-Children work alongside their parents in the fields or as rag-pickers, earning as little as @25-30 in a day.
-By some estimates, as many as 85% of some villages of Musahars suffer from malnutrition and with access to health centres scant, diseases such as malaria and kala-azar are prevented.
+The majority of Musahars live in rural areas, with only 3% living in cities.
+In rural areas, Musahars work primarily as bonded agricultural laborers and often go without work for up to eight months a year.
+Children often work alongside their parents in the fields or as rag-pickers, earning as little as £25-30 per day.
+Malnutrition affects up to 85% of some Musahar villages, and access to health centers is limited, resulting in the spread of diseases such as malaria and kala-azar.

-We sponsored a mid-day meal for 60 children in a village in Bihar for 30 days.
-We wish to do more once we have committed funding for this project.
+To ensure that children have at least one good meal a day, we have sponsored a mid-day meal for 60 children in a village in Bihar for 30 days.
+While our focus remains on education, we recognize that education cannot be imparted to a hungry child.
+We plan to do more once we have secured funding for this project.

 As a donor, you can help children from marginalized communities by providing them with a nutritious meal.
 For just £500 per month, we can provide 60 children with food for 30 days.
 Your generosity can make a difference in the life of a child who would otherwise go hungry.
 Let’s work together to make this possible.